tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ Before rolling a ranged attack with this weapon, choose 10 as the natural roll for that attack.

 **Quirk:** Talks too much about the weather.

 ---

+#### Sunsteel

+Melee Weapon

+When your attack roll is equal to or less than the escalation die, you deal half damage on a miss (full damage against devils and demons).

+**Quirk:** Must be seen to be the bravest.

+---